kkaur89/PROJECT-FOUR/README.md

 The next two days were spent creating our models and serializers in the back end.
 As the User Model was going to be the one that everything was based around, we created the jwt_auth app first.
 We added in the model, followed by the authentication file that would act like a piece of middleware to check to see if the user has a token to access parts of the site.
 In our views.py file we then added the function for register and login, as well as password confirmation functionality as part of the common.py serializer.

-We tested these routes in Insomnia by registering and then logging in the users.
-Once we knew these routes were working, we moved onto creating the models, serializers and CRUD requests for the articles, videos, recipes and comments.

 **User Model:**

     class User(AbstractUser):